damianmonelle/APG/README.md

 - tests/test_main.py

 **Summary:**
-Made various updates and improvements to the project's files and documentation.
+Various updates and improvements have been made to the project's files and documentation.

 We invite you to explore the project and its updates!

-## Update: December 4, 2024 - 05:12:48
+### Update: December 4, 2024 - 05:12:48

 **Updates:**